williamouyang/okta.github.io/_source/_posts/2015-05-08-software-engineering-design-principles.md

 * Health check and automatically remove down nodes
 * Return a degraded / read-only response over nothing at all

-> An escalator can never break; it can only becomr stairs -- Mitch Hedberg
+> An escalator can never break; it can only become stairs -- Mitch Hedberg

 ## 5. Automate Everything